 Why would you want to sell your house at auction?

-The main benefits of selling your house at auction are that it is a lot faster as compared to the conventional conveyancing process.
+The main benefits of selling your house at auction are that it is a lot faster than the conventional conveyancing process.
 It will take a month for the property to go up on an auction.
 If an offer is accepted, then the sale will be completed in 28 days.

 No chance of sale falling through

 Furthermore, contracts will be exchanged once the hammer falls.
-Therefore, you can be confident that once a bid is accepted there will be no chance of the deal falling through.
+Therefore, you can be confident that there will be no chance of the deal falling through once your bid is accepted.

 You can get more than market price

 Auctions can get quite competitive.
 The price can quickly go up if multiple buyers are bidding on your house.